loonwerks/BriefCASE-Updates/README.md

 ## Development Guide

-See the main [BriefCASE](https://github.com/loonwerks/BriefCASE.git) repository for information regarding developing and maintaining Resolute.
+See the main [BriefCASE](https://github.com/loonwerks/BriefCASE.git) repository for information regarding developing and maintaining BriefCASE.